aws/copilot-cli/site/content/docs/concepts/pipelines.en.md

 Using an automated release tool like CodePipeline helps make your release manageable.
 Even if your release isn't particularly complicated, knowing that you can just `git push` to deploy your change always feels a little magical 🌈.

-## Pipeline structure
+## Pipeline Structure

 Copilot can set up a CodePipeline for you with a few commands - but before we jump into that, let's talk a little bit about the structure of the pipeline we'll be generating.
 Our pipeline will have the following basic structure:

 1. __Source Stage__ - when you push to a configured GitHub, Bitbucket, or CodeCommit repository branch, a new pipeline execution is triggered.
-2. __Build Stage__ - after your source code is pulled from your repository host, your service's container image is built and published to every environment's ECR repository.
+2. __Build Stage__ - after your source code is pulled from your repository host, your service's container image is built and published to every environment's ECR repository and any environment files are uploaded to S3.
 3. __Deploy Stages__ - after your code is built, you can deploy to any or all of your environments, with optional post-deployment tests or manual approvals.

 Once you've set up a CodePipeline using Copilot, all you'll have to do is push to your GitHub, Bitbucket, or CodeCommit repository, and CodePipeline will orchestrate the deployments.

 Want to learn more about CodePipeline?
 Check out their [getting started docs](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome-introducing.html).

-## Creating a Pipeline in 3 steps
+## Creating a Pipeline in 3 Steps
 Creating a Pipeline requires only three steps:

 1. Preparing the pipeline structure.